 - It is governed by the Policy and Procedure of Pet Partners® and a Board of ABLEPaws members.
 The Board meets monthly and is open to all members to attend.

-- Helps others to become Pet Partner® teams by sponsoring Pet Partner® Handler Courses and Pet Partner® Evaluations four times a calendar year.
+- Helps others to become Pet Partner® teams by sponsoring Pet Partner® Handler Workshops and Pet Partner® Evaluations four times a calendar year.

 - Provides General Membership meetings the third Tuesday of every other month on odd numbered months.
 They are usually dinner meetings at local restaurants or for special events announced in advance.
 The meetings include a brief business meeting, an educational program and an opportunity to network with other Pet Partner handlers.

 - Maintains a relationship with a number of local hospitals, treatment facilities, and non- profit organizations to assist them in developing and/or maintaining their Animal Assisted Therapy/Activities programs.

 - Participates in community special events such as grief camps for children, suicide prevention events, dog safety training for young school age children, community group presentations.